pantheon-org/opencode-warcraft-notifications/.context/features/index.md

 #### Notes

 This is the **current production implementation**.
 Successfully replaced Jekyll with modern Astro/Starlight framework.
 Provides better developer experience, faster builds, and built-in features.
-Ready for deployment to GitHub Pages.

-**Current Status**: Committed on branch `feat/migrate-to-astro-starlight`, ready to merge.
+**Current Status**: ✅ **MERGED TO MAIN** - Deployed to GitHub Pages and live in production.

 ---